-Staff have several materials to refer to for short-term planning including Focus Education, Headstart resources, Rising Stars problem solving and reasoning materials, White Rose Maths and NCETM Teaching for Mastery - these are used across KS1 and KS2 allowing children to be exposed to a variety of different types of learning and problems.
+At St Bede's, maths is taught on a daily basis.
+As a school we have several materials to refer to for short-term planning including Abacus, NRICH, White Rose Maths and NCETM Teaching for Mastery - these are used across KS1 and KS2 allowing children to be exposed to a variety of different types of learning and problems.
 Teachers also implement the schools agreed calculations policy for progression in written and mental calculations.
-Formative assessment is incredibly important at St Edward's where we focus on challenge questions, analysis of learning and extension work.
+Formative assessment is incredibly important at St Bede's where we focus on challenge questions, analysis of learning and extension work.
 There is coherent progression seen in planning within each unit and activities in EYFS develop knowledge and skills of key learning.

-Mathematical vocabulary is explicitly written within the each year group's weekly planning - this is discussed with children who are encouraged to use it independently.
+Mathematical vocabulary is explicitly written within each year group's weekly planning - this is discussed with children who are encouraged to use it independently.
 Children are given opportunity to reason and solve problems regularly; learning is varied and allows for deep and secure understanding.
-Parents are informed of and encouraged to be involved in our school mathematics implementation through MyMaths homework, parent's evenings and yearly reports.
+Parents are informed of and encouraged to be involved in our school mathematics implementation through weekly and Curriculum newsletters, homework, parent's evenings and yearly reports.
 Teachers are also all available for parents to speak to both before and after school.

 Teachers develop fluency through practicing key skills, repeating, reinforcing and revising which is all built in to formal planning across school.
 Children are given time to practice and perfect their calculation strategies including giving pupils opportunity to make appropriate decisions when estimating, calculating and evaluating the effectiveness of their chosen methods.
 Feedback including our whole school 'next steps' system is designed to ensure pupils are well informed and making visible progress.